 - Mimic what you see outdoors with some easy stretches together.
 You can start by sitting on the ground and pretending you are a small seed.
 Next, stretch into a tall flower and move side to side like you’re waving in the wind.
 Then, return back to sitting as you “shed” your petals like a plant does after it blooms

-- Nature walks together are a great chance to play easy games like I Spy with my Little Eye!
+- Nature walks together are a great chance to play easy games such as I Spy with my Little Eye!
 Naming all of the sounds you hear is good, too.
 Try engaging all 5 senses by asking what they smell and feel – and even taste if you’re lucky enough to find foraged treats! *Just be sure you are positive about what they’re eating, as not all wild berries and fruits are edible

 - Easy games like Simon Says, Hide and Seek, or pass with a ball are all great for developing comprehension and physical literacy at the same time